cvat-ai/cvat/site/content/en/docs/for-users/user-guide/_index.md

 title: "User's guide"
 linkTitle: "User's guide"
 weight: 1
+description: "This multipage document contains information on how to work with the CVAT user interface"
 ---
 Computer Vision Annotation Tool (CVAT) is a web-based tool which helps to annotate videos and images for Computer Vision algorithms.
 It was inspired